jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 ## Mentoring informatics students

 Mentorship is a particularly unique relational experience.
 While traditional mentorship has been defined by the hierarchical structure of a single mentor who teaches subordinate mentees, new styles have emerged that are not as constrained or limited as the traditional paradigm.
-At it's optimum, mentors and mentees should learn from each other and together and expand what each can do alone.
+At its optimum, mentors and mentees should learn from each other and together and expand what each can do alone.
 Importantly the more traditional paradigm that does not value "reciprocal learning" as highly, has been shown to be less effective for a larger diversity of students.^[1](https://doi.org/10.1111/nyas.14176)^

 For research groups that are newer to informatics, some of these less traditional paradigms may be especially useful, we will focus on a few here.